-The dual meaning of bitterness and intimacy can also be understood in the context of how what Christ has done is perceived and received.
-This aroma is transferred to those who understand, believe, and thereby appreciate such a great salvation.
+The dual associations (bitterness and intimacy) with myrrh contextually relate to what Christ has done and how that is perceived and received.
+This aroma is transferred to those who understand, believe, and thereby appreciate such "great salvation."
 It is a pleasant fragrance that draws them near into intimate fellowship with Him.
 But it is a bitter stench to those who don't want to know.

 Now thanks be to God who always leads us in triumph in Christ, and through us diffuses the fragrance of His knowledge in every place.
 For we are to God the fragrance of Christ among those who are being saved and among those who are perishing.
 To the one we are the aroma of death leading to death, and to the other the aroma of life leading to life.

 The tree from which Myrrh resin is extracted is a knotted unattractive tree.
 The prophet Isaiah makes this connection with the bitter source of our sweet salvation in His foretelling of the events of the suffering Messiah.

 For He shall grow up before Him as a tender plant,

 And as a root out of dry ground.

 And when we see Him,

 There is no beauty that we should desire Him.

 A Man of sorrows and acquainted with grief.